Itinerary for One Day Tour (English speaking guide)

 - Drive to Chernobyl with passing Dytyatky checkpoint (on the border of the 30-km Exclusion Zone).
 We show you an informative and stunning documentary you'll like during a 2-hour ride.

 - Entry to the 30km Exclusion Zone.
-Meeting your guide (if a guide doesn't come with you from Kiev).
+Meeting your guide.

 - On the way to the town of Chernobyl we see a small abandoned village Cherevach and the largest village of the Chernobyl area, Zalissya.